lampjava/angular-samples/README.md

  -o : Run project to open automatically default browser.

  --env={options} : Choose to run enviornment. defined by `.angular-cli.json`

+ --host IP or hostname : Server to the specified host

 ## How to Build